-- A waterproof jacket with sealed seems – runners who become wet through suffer reduced core temperature leading to a slowing of pace which can ultimately result in hypothermia.
+- A waterproof jacket with sealed seems (compulsory) – runners who become wet through suffer reduced core temperature leading to a slowing of pace which can ultimately result in hypothermia.
 Jackets without sealed seems are not waterproof – the fabric should be verified waterproof (not wind or showerproof).
 The minimum water resistance of a jacket should be 10,000mm.
 As well as keeping you dry the waterproof can also be used to keep you warm should the temperature suddenly drop

 - Lightweight gloves

 - A plastic bag for wet clothes, and rubbish

 - A Bottle or hydration pack (to carry between 1L & 3L of water)

 - Electrolyte drink eg. SOS Rehydrate and extra sachets for re-fill